polyxord/UntitledWordGame/README.md

 # Untitled Word Game

-This is a word game where you try to form words from adjacent letter tiles.
+This is a word game made in Godot 4.3 where you try to form words from adjacent letter tiles.
 The game is mostly based on Yahoo!
 Word Racer and Boggle.

 ## Things To Work On